Pan fried herring with lemon oatmeal

 Why is this recipe good for my brain?

-As well as being safe bets to avoid mercury, oily fish like herring, trout, and salmon are all excellent sources of omega 3 fatty acids, which make up 60% of our brains structure, and help to protect against memory loss and depression.
-This recipe also includes potassium-rich lemon, which is vital for cell and nerve function, and let's just take a moment for potatoes.
+As well as being safe bets to avoid mercury, oily fish like herring, trout, and salmon are all excellent sources of omega 3 fatty acids, which make up 60% of our brains structure, and help to support normal brain function.
+This recipe also includes potassium-rich lemon, and let's just take a moment for potatoes.
 I know, they're not the sexiest ingredient, but they're a gosh darn classic and contain 30% of your RDA of vitamin B6- which is essential for regulating mood.

 No longer the nutrient to be feared, fats are crucial for our health and very play specific roles in shaping strong immunity.
 But not all dietary fats are equal.
-When it comes to anti-inflammatory eating, omega 3 fats (like those in oily fish) come out on top.
+When it comes to brain focused eating, omega 3 fats (like those in oily fish) come out on top.

 6 herring fillets (can also use salmon or trout)